Thai city copes with sorrowful fallout from mass shooting

 The death toll surpassed Thailand's last major attack on civilians, a 2015 bombing at a shrine in Bangkok killing 20 people that was allegedly carried out by human traffickers in retaliation for a crackdown on their network.

-Messages of sympathy on the latest tragedy were sent by several countries.
+Messages of sympathy for the latest tragedy were sent by several countries.

+The U.S. Embassy said it “stands with the people of Thailand, saddened by tragic events in Nakhon Ratchasima.”

+More than 1,000 people mourned the victims Sunday night in a vigil led by Buddhist monks at the city's town square.
+They lit candles and chanted.

+“We are here today to pray in order to send the souls of those who die to heaven, and we ask the spirits to accept those souls.
+So those souls can be holy, be in heaven with goodness and beauty," said artist Suwanee Natewong.

+Thailand's prime minister said King Maha Vajiralongkorn has offered all of the deceased royally sponsored funeral rites and cremations.

-The healing process will take a long time: Many of the 58 wounded are still in bad condition.
+Many of the 58 wounded are still in serious condition.
 The Public Health Ministry sent a mental health crisis team to help relatives of the deceased cope with their losses.

 Cpl.
 Korakot Ampanngeun said he had been ordered to block a road so no one could go toward the gunman.